thapussimon/hoodystore/README.md

 3.) version3-projectOnPug => Dynamic templating capability is introduced using pug as the templating engine, layouts created to prevent duplication of content

+4.) version4 => MVC pattern is implemented.
+Already views setup finished.
+Now controllers is introduced which acts as the middleman between the views and models.